Collards Manual

 object, find the next object in the registry when sorted in reverse chronological order.

-Finally, there is the primary functionality to lookup and register content.
-While no content objects define custom methods at present, these are left as Generic Functions in case method combination or specialization is useful.
+While no content objects define custom methods at present, these are left as

 [generic-function] LOOKUP CONTENT-ID &OPTIONAL SITE